JocysCom/UMQF/MORA/analysis/bible/entities/abraham-actions.md

 UMQ_final(a,e) = -0.01044 × 0.25 × 0.5 = **-0.0013 (Slightly immoral)**

 ### 2 Sarai - endangered

+Context: Abraham coerced Sarai into a deception that placed her in Pharaoh's harem, risking her safety and marital fidelity.

 - ΔOS = -0.20 (Risk of sexual violation, loss of marriage protection)
 - VSA (Advanced) = 0.58